JordanDanielWest/Investigate-Devices-Accidentally-Exposed-to-the-Internet/README.md

 ### MITRE ATT&CK TTPs Identified

-MITRE
-# MITRE ATT&CK TTPs Relevant to This Lab

 ##  Initial Access
 - **T1078 – Valid Accounts**
   Brute-force login attempts were observed against the exposed RDP service on the public-facing VM.
 These attempts came from external IPs trying to guess valid account credentials.